 This set of latin squares actually has four variables: the inner dimension, the outer dimension, the rows, and the columns.
 So we can also add colors to represent the row and columns.

-We can now switch to a different type of diagram.
+We can now switch to a different type of diagram, while keeping the same color coding so we can easily see the connection.
 The 9 squares, with 4 variables each, become 9 points, with 4 lines intersecting each point, and 3 points intersecting each line.
 The rows are parallel with each other and the columns are parallel with each other.
 Some of the diagonal lines have to be curvy, but the three lines in each of the two sets of diagonals are still considered to be parallel with each other.
 This is the affine plane of order 3.

 In affine geometry, as in Euclidean geometry, parallel lines do not intersect.
 To move from the affine plane to the projective plane, we add a “horizon line.”
 Just as parallel train tracks appear to meet at a point on the horizon, so each set of parallel lines will meet at a point.
 So we will add a point for the 3 rows to meet, a point for the 3 columns to meet, and a point for each of the two sets of curvy diagonals to meet.
 These 4 points will be connected with each other by the “horizon line” or line at infinity.